openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/inference-devices-and-modes/cpu-device.rst

 Selected precision of each primitive depends on the operation precision in IR, quantization primitives, and available hardware capabilities.
 The ``u1/u8/i8`` data types are used for quantized operations only, i.e., those are not selected automatically for non-quantized operations.

-For more details on how to get a quantized model see the :doc:`low-precision optimization guide <openvino_docs_model_optimization_guide>`.
+For more details on how to get a quantized model see the :doc:`low-precision optimization guide <../../model-optimization>`.

 .. note::